misotanni/misotanni.github.io/fjs/en/crash.md

 When you combine accidentals, you cancel out identical factors in the otonal and the utonal.
 For example, adding M3<sup>5</sup> (5/4) to m3<sub>5</sub> (6/5) gives "P5<sup>5</sup><sub>5</sub>" which reduces to P5, as expected (3/2).
 Adding m2<sup>49</sup> (49/48) to M2<sub>7</sub> gives "m3<sup>49</sup><sub>7</sub>" which becomes m3<sup>7</sup> (7/6).

 Using interval arithmetic, you can now in fact represent *any* JI ratio using the FJS, and decode any FJS interval back into a ratio.
-Here are techniques for this.
-NOTE: The techniques given below always work, but are only useful when the intervals in question don't involve many primes.
+You can use the a few simple methods if the ratios in question don't involve many primes.

-> ### FJS Technique \#6: To convert a simple JI ratio quickly to an FJS representation.
+To convert a simple JI ratio quickly to an FJS representation, factorize the numerator into a Pythagorean interval plus primes.
->
-> 1. Factorize the numerator into a Pythagorean interval plus primes.
 Build the Pythagorean interval, and each prime as a prime interval, and add them up.
-> 2. Repeat for the denominator.
-> 3. Subtract the numerator's interval from the denominator's interval.
-> 4. Adjust octaves as required.
->
-> **Example:** To convert 36/25, we first build the numerator: 36, which is 9/8, which is M2.
+Repeat for the denominator.
+Then, subtract the numerator's interval from the denominator's interval.
+For example, to convert 36/25, we first build the numerator: 36, which is 9/8, which is M2.
 Then we build the denominator: 25.
 It splits to 5 and 5, which is two M3<sup>5</sup>, which becomes A5<sup>25</sup>.
 Now we subtract; M2 - A5 = d5, and the accidentals are (0) - (+25) = (-25).
 So the final answer is d5<sub>25</sub>.

-> ### FJS Technique \#7: To convert a simple FJS representation quickly into a JI ratio.
->
-> 1. Try (otonal accidental)/(utonal accidental).
-You don't even need to factorize the accidentals.
-That's a perk of using multiplication to merge them.
-> 2. If you are off, then only by a Pythagorean interval.
+Similarly, you can also easily convert a simple FJS representation back into a JI ratio.
+Try [otonal accidental]/[utonal accidental].
+(You don't even need to factorize the accidentals.
+That's a perk of using multiplication to merge them.)
+If you are off, then only by a Pythagorean interval.
 Adjust accordingly.
-> 3. Adjust octaves as required.
->
-> **Example:** Trying to convert A1<sup>5</sup><sub>7</sub>.
+For example, let's try to convert A1<sup>5</sup><sub>7</sub>.
 We try 5/7, which is 10/7; when we apply Technique 6 to this, we obtain A4<sup>5</sup><sub>7</sub>, which isn't too far off.
 We only need to adjust by one Pythagorean fifth upwards.
 So the correct answer is actually (3/2) × (5/7) = 15/14.

-These techniques will, 99% of the time, be enough to read and write in the FJS, and as you can see, they are easy to use.
-In fact, much of the time, you don't even have to use these techniques; skimming the harmonic series is often enough to perform forwards and backwards conversions in mere seconds.
+These methods will, 99% of the time, be enough to read and write in the FJS, and as you can see, they are easy to use.
+In fact, much of the time, you don't even have to use these; skimming the harmonic series is often enough to perform forwards and backwards conversions in mere seconds.
 Want to convert 14/13 into the FJS?
 You know that 13 is a m6 and 14 is a m7, so 14/13 must be a M2.
 Then because of 14 in the numerator you stick a +7, and because of 13 in the denominator you stick a -13, and voilà, you have found the correct FJS representation: M2<sup>7</sup><sub>13</sub>.

 However, one of the virtues of the FJS is that it can be fully automated.
 These techniques may rely a little on intuition, and are not very useful for complex intervals.
 In the case of complex intervals, you can *always* perform the forward and backward conversions using these final two techniques:

-> ### FJS Technique \#8: To convert any JI ratio automatically to an FJS representation.
+> ### FJS Technique \#6: To convert any JI ratio automatically to an FJS representation.
 >
 > 1. Factorize the ratio.
 > 2. For every prime *p* greater than 3 with an exponent of α<sub>*p*</sub>, remember the α<sub>p</sub> for every *p* and multiply the initial ratio by